A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Sensitivity study of the MR-EKF parameters

 The corrections in offline outputs also affect the pH estimates (second subplot in Fig.~\ref{fig:res:diff_delays_y}).
 The higher the AC estimates and the lower the ones of IN, the lower the pH.
 Note, however, that IN contributes to the total alkalinity, which compensates the effect of high acids on the pH \cite{Weinrich2021}.
 Therefore, only for the last 2 days, clearly higher pH estimates become visible as the IN estimate sequentially increase for different delays, while the AC estimates do not differ substantially.
 Otherwise, the noisy pH measurements are smoothed well thanks to the tuning of Boulkroune, which puts a penalty on high innovation variances, cf. Eq.~\eqref{eq:boulkroune_error_fun}.

 Fig.~\ref{fig:res:L1_shares_delays_bestBoulkroune} summarizes the influence of different delays on overall state estimation performance.
 On the left, the L1-norm of normalized state estimation errors are shown over time, and the relative contribution of the three most influential states on the right.
-While for all delay lengths a clear convergence can be observed, shorter delays not always reflect in lower estimation errors.
-This is plausible in light of the intertwined connection between the output innovations and the 14 model states, which makes it more challenging to track the direct relation between the delay of a specific offline measurement and its estimation, as was shown in Fig.~\ref{fig:res:diff_delays_y}.
-Yet, in Fig.~\ref{fig:res:L1_shares_delays_bestBoulkroune} the intuitive tendency of higher errors for longer delays can be observed after initial convergence, particularly at high feeding events (around day 7 and 8.5).
+While for all delay lengths a clear convergence can be observed, shorter delays do not always reflect in lower estimation errors.
+This is plausible in light of the intertwined connection between the output innovations and the 14 model states, which makes it more challenging to directly link the delay of a specific offline measurement to its estimation, as was shown in Fig.~\ref{fig:res:diff_delays_y}.
+Yet, in Fig.~\ref{fig:res:L1_shares_delays_bestBoulkroune} the tendency of higher errors for longer delays can be observed after initial convergence, particularly at high feeding events (around day 7 and 8.5).

+At least two out of three macronutrients ($X_\mathrm{ch}$, $X_\mathrm{pr}$, or $X_\mathrm{li}$) are always among the top three contributors to the total estimation error, cf.~Fig.~\ref{fig:res:L1_shares_delays_bestBoulkroune}.
+Furthermore, the dissociated part of AC ($S_\mathrm{ac^-}$) appears in three out of four scenarios, cf. Table~\ref{tab:meth:variants_overview}.
+The remaining states are summarized as ``rest''.